DKMS-LSL/dr2s/README.md

 ### Input and output

-`DR2S` is designed to integrate long-read HLA data (e.g., PacBio or Oxford Nanopore sequences) and short-read shotgun data (Illumina).
+`DR2S` is designed to integrate long-read HLA data (e.g., PacBio or Oxford Nanopore sequences) and short-read shotgun data (Illumina)..

 As input, we expect long-read and short-read FASTQ files to be placed in separate subdirectories within a working directory and to follow the naming convention `SAMPLEID_LOCUS_.*.fastq(.gz)?`.